Knowledge Translation

 Involving knowledge users to contribute and implement findings

-Enhancing collaboration in multidisciplinary teams
+Enhancing collaborations in multidisciplinary teams

 KT is a central piece of the work that we do at TRANSCENDENT.
 Through this research program, we aim to not only lead the way in concussion research but also work alongside key knowledge users to develop outputs that share information about our research with those who can use it, including, but not limited to, healthcare professionals, parents, coaches, teachers, and caregivers.